korkutlab/imogimap/inst/shiny/interpretation.md

 <li>An unpaired Wilcoxon signed-rank pvalue, that evaluates the largest of the three pvalues in the boxplot below.</li>

-<li>A specificity p.value, that measures the probability of finding a score higher than the observed synergy score, by randomly pairing a gene from genome to any of genes in the lists.
+<li>A specificity p.value, that measures the probability of finding a score higher than the observed combined action score, by randomly pairing a gene from genome to any of genes in the lists.
 A lower p.value indicates a more specific results.</li>

-<li>A Sensitivity R coefficient, that measures the sensitivity of the observed synergy score to the exact data configuration.
+<li>A Sensitivity R coefficient, that measures the sensitivity of the observed combined action score to the exact data configuration.
 The more robust scores, therefore the least sensitive ones, have lower sensitivityR.</li>

 </ul>